 3.6 Relationship among basic parameters, attitude, competency and constraints

 The correlation coefficients among parameters of basic information, attitude score competency score and No. of constraints and the visualization of correlations were presented in Table 3 and Figure 1 respectively.
 The correlation plot between attitude score and competency score was depicted in Figure 2.
 The correlation coefficient (r) values between 0.10 and 0.29 indicate weak correlation; those between 0.30 and 0.49 indicate medium correlation, while those between 0.50 and 0.95 indicate strong correlation (Inoni and Okorie, 2022).
-A perusal of Table 3 shows that the year of establishment of fertilizer shop had a low degree of negative association with competency score, which may be due to the fact that knowledge levels improve with experience in any field.
-The age of fertilizer dealer had weak negative correlation with education score and no. of constraints.
+A perusal of Table 3 shows that the year of establishment of the fertilizer shop had a low degree of negative association with the competency score, which may be due to the fact that knowledge levels improve with experience in any field.
+The age of the fertilizer dealer had a weak negative correlation with the education score and the number of constraints.
 The probable explanation for this is presence of a number of young and talented fertilizer dealers with higher educational qualifications.
 There was a moderate positive association between education score and attitude score, which indicates that the positive attitude increases with higher education.
 There was a significant negative correlation (P < 0.05) between attitude score and competency score (Figure 2).
 It indicates that the knowledge levels of dealers with high positive attitude are low.
 Kumar et al. (2022) reported a non-significant positive association between age and knowledge level, which is similar to the present study.
 Anitha (2005) stated that education and experience had positive associations with knowledge level.

 Table 3.
 Correlation coefficients among parameters of basic information, attitude score competency score and No. of constraints